TULiberalArts/Geography-and-Urban-Studies/pages/graduate.md

 ---
 title: Graduate
 permalink: /graduate/
+description: >-
+  Earn an MA, PhD or Graduate Certificate in GIS  at the Department in Geography and Urban Studies at Temple University in Philadelphia.
 keywords: >-
   PhD in Geography and Urban Studies, MA in Geography and Urban Studies, Graduate Programs in Geography and Urban Studies'